-Czinege & Laurinen’s practice explores phenomena between perception, reality and the perceiver.
-Their durational installation in Pimento’s black room acts as a sonde to what falls beyond direct perception and means of representation.
+Czinege & Laurinen explore phenomena between perception, reality and the perceiver. ≡ ~~ Double Negative is a site-specific, durational installation that acts as a sonde to what falls beyond human perception and means of representation.

 ≡ ~~